 His passion and hunger drove me to ask myself the questions.
 I love it when players we are training ask us questions and query what we are doing, it means they are invested, eager to learn and improve.

 Our first role is to educate, that is where the power is.
-It opens up doors for athletes to understand themselves, why they are doing certain things and gives them knowledge that will have long lasting impacts on them physically and mentally.
+It opens up doors for athletes to understand themselves, why they are doing certain things, and gives them the knowledge that will have long-lasting impacts on them physically and mentally.

 So, when we put this program together, we had loads of new exercises.
 Our culling process was simple.
-When we went through and asked “why use that exercise” – Is it going to fulfil the purpose of the program, is it needed, is it effective etc. It made the process easy.
+When we went through and asked “why use that exercise” – Is it going to fulfill the purpose of the program, is it needed, is it effective, etc. It made the process easy.

-In the end we came up with some great drills and a training structure we have never used before, in fact we don’t think anyone has.
-It also left us with lots of exercises we can use in the future.
+In the end, we came up with some great drills and a training structure we have never used before, in fact, we don’t think anyone has.
+It also left us with lots of tennis exercises we can use in the future.

-Below are three of the drills we have included in our New Tennis Speed, Agility and Power Program.
-So, you can see the mindset and structure around how we utilise and come up with new drills, we have added in some brief information on “Why” we have used them.
+Below are three of the drills we have included in our New Tennis Speed, Agility, and Power Program.
+So, you can see the mindset and structure around how we utilize and come up with new drills, we have added in some brief information on “Why” we have used them.

 We understand you will not have all the answers, no one does.
 What you will find is that you learn to ask questions and find the right people to help answer your Why’s.

-If you are wanting to improve your first step acceleration, groundstroke/serve power and feel lighter on court, then try our new
+If you are wanting to improve your first-step acceleration, groundstroke/serve power and feel lighter on the court, then try our new

 Don't get left behind, join the 1000's of players improving their court movement in only a few weeks.